vivo-community/generate2vivo/README.md

 5. A minimal swagger-ui will be available at `http://localhost:9000/swagger-ui/`.

-### Usage
-Go to `http://localhost:9000/swagger-ui/` in your browser and choose Datacite Commons or ROR as a data source.

-##### Datacite Commons
-For Datacite Commons there are 2 queries available:
-* `getOrganizationPlusPersons`: Queries Datacite Commons for the organization and its affiliated people.
-* `getPersonPlusPublications`: Queries Datacite Commons for the person and its affiliated publications.

-##### ROR
-For ROR there are 2 queries available:
-* `getOrganization`: Queries ROR for the organization.
-* `getOrganizationPlusChildren`: Queries ROR for the organization and all of its sub-organizations recursively.

-The program will return a 200 Status, if the data was imported to VIVO or if you chose not to provide your VIVO details, it will return the RDF-data as a result in format JSON-LD.

 ### Run in Command Line
 Alternatively you can run the queries from the command line using the sparql-generate executable JAR-file.
 All queries are placed in folder `src/main/resources/sparqlg` and come with a `sparql-generate-conf.json`.
 Its structure and use are explained in detail on the [sparql-generate website](https://ci.mines-stetienne.fr/sparql-generate/language-cli.html).

 ### Extensible
-The software is easily extensible, meaning you can add and remove datasources without touching the code.
+The software is easily extensible, meaning you can add and remove datasources.

-For example, if you are not interested in using Datacite Commons, just remove the folder from `src/main/resources/sparqlg` and the respective controller in the package `eu.tib.controller` and it's gone.
+For example, if you are not interested in using Datacite Commons, just remove the folder from `src/main/resources/sparqlg` and the respective controller in the package `eu.tib.controller`.

 On the other hand, if you would like to add a datasource:
 * add a folder with your queries under `src/main/resources/sparqlg` and include a `sparql-generate-conf.json`